APM Terminals and CATL join forces to advance energy transition in terminals

-APM Terminals says that it has entered strategic partnership with Contemporary Amperex Technology Co., Limited (CATL), a global leader in new energy innovative technologies, to collaborate in the energy transition of the global logistics industry.
+CATL and APM Terminals announced a strategic partnership to collaborate in the energy transition of the global logistics industry

 Combining CATL’s advanced energy technologies with APM Terminals’ global terminal network and supply chain expertise, this partnership aims to create industry-leading solutions for battery-electric container handling to reduce greenhouse gas emissions in the industry.
 CATL will provide high-performance batteries and system-level solutions for APM Terminals’ container handling equipment, such as electric terminal tractors, jointly promoting the electrification of the industry in line with the aim the parties also share via the Zero Emission Port Alliance (ZEPA).
 Co-founded by APM Terminals and other industry leaders, ZEPA, with members in all parts of the value chain, aims to accelerate the decarbonisation of terminal operations globally.